rust-lang/rfcs/text/0000-feature-metadata-doc-cfg.md

 [motivation]: #motivation

-Currently, <http://docs.rs> provides a basic view of available feature flags on a rather simple page: for example, [`tokio`].
+Currently, `docs.rs` provides a basic view of available feature flags on a rather simple page: for example, [`tokio`].
 It is helpful as a quick overview of available features, but it is not managed by `rustdoc` (i.e., is not available on local) and there is no way to specify a description or other useful information.

 The second problem is that `rustdoc` has some per-crate configuration settings,